Dermatology

 New answer posted

-The medical speciality of Dermatology courses addresses issues related to the skin, scalp, hair, and nails.
-One who specialises in skin care is called a dermatologist.
+The medical specialty of Dermatology courses addresses issues related to the skin, scalp, hair, and nails.
+Dermatologists specialise in skin care.
 They provide care for people of various ages, including the elderly and newborns.
 Hairstyle, cosmetics application, skincare, nail care, and salon management are just a few of the areas covered in the cosmetology courses.

 New answer posted